2013-14 Events Calendar

 BC@Home Support and Help Resources

 Children need healthy meals to learn.
-The Bethlehem Central School District offers healthy meals every school day.
-Breakfast costs $2.00 at the Elementary, Middle School and the High School level.
-Lunch costs $3.00 at the Elementary level and $3.25 at the Middle School and High School levels.
+Bethlehem Central School District offers healthy meals every school day.
+Breakfast costs $2.00; lunch costs $3.00 at the Elementary, $3.25 at the Middle School and High School.
 Your children may qualify for free meals or for reduced price meals.
 Reduced price is $0.25 for breakfast and $0.25 for lunch.

 Frequently Asked Questions